eea/eea.docker.celery/README.md

 Celery is an open source asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.

-This image allows you to run celery worker together with your custom **Python dependencies** by passing **requirements** and **contraints** via environment variables `REQUIREMENTS` respectively `CONSTRAINTS`.
+This image allows you to run Celery worker together with your custom **Python dependencies** by passing **requirements** and **contraints** via environment variables `REQUIREMENTS` respectively `CONSTRAINTS`.
 It also has the ability to consume **vanilla AMQP messages** (i.e. **not** Celery tasks) based on [celery-message-consumer](https://pypi.org/project/celery-message-consumer/)